-WF Early Help and Threshold Criteria for Intervention lays out the agreed thresholds for intervention at different levels of risk to children and young people within Waltham Forest.
+Waltham Forest's Early Help and Thresholds Criteria for Intervention which can be found here www.walthamforest.gov.uk/sites/default/files/early_help_thresholds.pdf details the agreed thresholds for intervention at different levels of risk to children and young people within Waltham Forest.
 Early Help intervention requires parental consent and engagement.
 Providing early help is more effective in promoting the welfare of children than reacting later.
 The aim is to prevent further issues arising and current issues escalating.